Skip to content

 Feel free to take your time to reflect before answering a question.
 It's better to take a 20 seconds to collect your thoughts than to launch into an answer that doesn't reflect what you really think.

 Treat it like a conversation.
 There’s nothing wrong with being concise, but equally one sentence answers won’t give us a full picture of what makes you great.
+On the other hand, we don’t want answers that are far too long and focus on additional context that is not strictly necessary.

 In this interview, we want to hear more about you and your motivations, how you do things and why.
-Please take a bit of time to think about this in relation to Sigma Labs and software or data engineering as a career.
+Please take a bit of time to think about this in relation to Sigma Labs and data engineering as a career.
 In particular we want to know:

 What motivated you to make your educational and work choices so far?